<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 • Less useful for sales or revenue workflows

-Pricing: Free plan available; paid plans start around $16.99/user/month
+Otter.ai pricing: Free plan available; paid plans from around $16.99 per user per month

 Best for: Teams that need live notes and collaboration

 MeetJamie focuses on clarity.
-When a meeting ends, the goal is simple: you should immediately understand what happened and what’s next.
+When a meeting ends, the goal is simple: you should immediately understand what happened and what is next.
+It is the kind of tool that wins people over in the first week because there is almost nothing to learn.

 • AI-generated summaries and action items